-Figure 148: Time response of the activation of the STO safety function with a restart
+Figure 160: Time response of the activation of the STO safety function with a restart

-A) see section 4.2 Operating mode and error indication on page 34
+A) see section 4.2 Operating mode and error indication on page 38

-Time Description Value t {DCRP} Maximum permissible discrepancy time without the servo drive issuing an error 100 ms t {STOA/B} OFF STOA/B - switching time from high to low (See also section Response time until power output stage inactive and maximum OSSD test pulse duration on page 248) Maximum response time 5 ms t {STOA/B} ON STOA/B switching time from low to high 0.6 ms typ., 1 ms max. t {DRV} Delay of the internal sequence control of the servo drive 10 ms max. t {ENAB LO} Time that the servo drive enable signal (DIN5 or bus enable signal) must be low before STOA/B will be activated 0 t {ENAB} HI Time that the servo drive enable signal (DIN5 or bus enable signal) must be low after STOA/B has been reactivated and the status of the STO circuit has changed > 20 ms t F Brake control and automatic brake Parameterisable 1
+Time Description Value t {DCRP} Maximum permissible discrepancy time without the servo drive issuing an error 100 ms t {STOA/B} OFF STOA/B - switching time from high to low (See also section Response time until power output stage inactive and maximum OSSD test pulse duration on page 269) Maximum response time 5 ms t {STOA/B} ON STOA/B switching time from low to high 0.6 ms typ., 1 ms max. t {DRV} Delay of the internal sequence control of the servo drive 10 ms max. t {ENAB LO} Time that the servo drive enable signal (DIN5 or bus enable signal) must be low before STOA/B will be activated 0 ^t ENAB HI Time that the servo drive enable signal (DIN5 or bus enable signal) must be low after STOA/B has been reactivated and the status of the STO circuit has changed > 20 ms t F Brake control and automatic brake Parameterisable 1

-1 see section 7.9 Brake control and automatic brake on page 168
+1 see section 7.9 Brake control and automatic brake on page 172

-12.13.2.2 Time response of the SS1 activation during operation with a restart
+12.11.2.2 Time response of the SS1 activation during operation with a restart

-The time response is based on the SS1 example circuit in section 8.6.2 Deceleration and safe torque switch off(SS1, "Safe Stop 1") on page 187.
+The time response is based on the SS1 example circuit in section 8.6.2 Deceleration and safe torque switch off(SS1, "Safe Stop 1") on page 193.

-Figure 149: Time response during the activation of the SS1 safety function (external switching) with a restart
+Figure 161: Time response during the activation of the SS1 safety function (external switching) with a restart

-A) see section 4.2 Operating mode and error indication on page 34
+A) see section 4.2 Operating mode and error indication on page 38

-Time Description Value t {K1} Delay between the switching of S1 and the closing of the undelayed contact K1 See the data sheet of the safety relay t {K1_delay} Delay between S1 and the opening of the off-delayed contacts K1 Can be adjusted on the safety relay t {STOA/B} off STOA/B - switching time from high to low.
-See also section Response time until power output stage inactive and maximum OSSD test pulse duration on page 248 Maximum response time 5 ms t {STOA/B} ON STOA/B - switching time from high to low 0.6 ms typ., 1 ms max. t {DRV} Delay of the internal sequence control of the servo drive 10 ms max. t {ENAB} HI Time that DIN5 must be low after STOA/B has been reactivated and the status of the STO circuit has changed > 20 ms t_A Switch-off delay of the holding brake Parameterisable 1 t F Switch-on delay of the holding brake Parameterisable 1
+Time Description Value t {K1} Delay between the switching of S1 and the closing of the undelayed contact K1 See the data sheet of the safety relay t {K1_delay} Delay between S1 and the opening of the off-delayed contacts K1 Can be adjusted on the safety relay t {STOA/B} OFF STOA/B - switching time from high to low.
+See also section Response time until power output stage inactive and maximum OSSD test pulse duration on page 269 Maximum response time 5 ms t {STOA/B} ON STOA/B - switching time from high to low 0.6 ms typ., 1 ms max. t {DRV} Delay of the internal sequence control of the servo drive 10 ms max.

+Time Description Value ^t ENAB HI Time that DIN5 must be low after STOA/B has been reactivated and the status of the STO circuit has changed > 20 ms t_A Switch-off delay of the holding brake Parameterisable 1 t F Switch-on delay of the holding brake Parameterisable 1

-1 see section 7.9 Brake control and automatic brake on page 168
+1 see section 7.9 Brake control and automatic brake on page 172

-12.14 MicroSD card
+12.12 MicroSD card

 Communication interface Value

 File system FAT16, FAT32

+Supported card types SD up to 2 GB and SDHC up to 32 GB

 Connector type microSD card

 File names Only file and folder names that comply with the 8.3 standard are supported.